 Kodagoda, N., Wong, B.L.
 W., Rooney, C., & Khan, N. (2012).
 Interactive visualization for low literacy users: from lessons learnt to design.
 In Proceedings of the 2012 ACM annual conference on Human Factors in Computing Systems (CHI '12).
 ACM, New York, NY, USA, 1159-1168.

-Groenewald, Celeste and Anslow, Craig and Islam, Junayed and Rooney, Chris and Passmore, Peter J. and Wong, William (2016) Understanding 3D mid-air hand gestures with interactive surfaces and displays: a systematic literature review.
-In: British HCI 2016 Conference, 11 - 15 July 2016, Bournemouth.
+Groenewald, Celeste and Anslow, Craig and Islam, Junayed and Rooney, Chris and Passmore, Peter J. and Wong, B. L. William (2016) Understanding 3D mid-air hand gestures with interactive surfaces and displays: a systematic literature review.
+In: HCI 2016 - Fusion!
+30th International BCS Human Computer Interaction Conference (HCI 2016), 11-15 July 2016, Bournemouth University, Poole, United Kingdom.

 Zhang, Leishi and Rooney, Chris and Nachmanson, Lev and Wong, B. L. William and Kwon, Bum Chul and Stoffel, Florian and Hund, Michael and Qazi, Nadeem (2016) Spherical similarity explorer for comparative case analysis.
 In: IS&T Electronic Imaging 2016 Conference on Visualization and Data Analysis 2016, 16-18 Feb 2016, San Francisco, CA, USA.